benbuck/finestray/README.md

 Note that the Override modifier also has an effect on auto-trays.
 It overrides the normal auto-tray behavior.
 For example, if you are holding down the override modifier keys when a window is created, it will prevent the normal auto-tray behavior from happening.
-If you minimize an auto-tray window while holding the override modifier keys, the window will minimize like a regular window instead of to the tray.
+If you minimize an auto-tray window while holding the override modifier keys, the window will minimize the standard way instead of to the tray.

 ### Spy feature